HironTez/Chess/README.md

     - `Castling`
     - `Promotion`

+- MoveReturnT

+  > A wrapper around the `MoveT` that helps handle successful and unsuccessful moves

+  - `success` boolean - whether the move succeeded
+  - ...`MoveT` - properties from `MoveT` (exist only if `success` is true)

 - MoveT

   > Details of a move

   - type: `object`
-  - `success` boolean - whether the move succeeded
   - `type` MoveType - type of the move
   - `startPosition` Position - initial position of the piece
   - `endPosition` Position - final position of the piece